open-quantum-safe/oqs-demos/httpd/USAGE.md

 docker run -p 4433:4433 -v `pwd`/httpd-conf:/opt/httpd/httpd-conf openquantumsafe/httpd
 ```

 *Note*: Of particular interest is the parameter `SSLOpenSSLConfCmd Curves` as it can be used to set the (quantum safe) cryptographic algorithms supported by the httpd installation.
 See the example in the 'httpd.conf' built into the image and [accessible here](https://github.com/open-quantum-safe/oqs-demos/blob/master/httpd/httpd-conf/httpd.conf).
+An alternative to this option to set the list of permissible KEM algorithms to be used, the underlying OpenSSL configuration logic is set such as to allow even more simple setting of this list via the [DEFAULT_GROUPS](#DEFAULT_GROUPS) environment variable documented above.

 ### Logfile access